 - They need a higher standard of nutrition than can be provided by scrubby vegetation alone, especially if they are young and growing or pregnant or lactating.

-- Their fleeces are likely to become heavily contaminated by vegetable debris and his will downgrade their fleeces when they come to be shorn.
+- Their fleeces are likely to become heavily contaminated by vegetable debris and they will downgrade their fleeces when they come to be shorn.

 Angora goats need water especially in hot weather, when they are in full fleece and when they are pregnant or lactating.

-The tethered goat is the subject of more animal welfare complaints to the SPCA and MAF than any other animal, and in many cases it's an Angora goat or an Angora cross that is tethered.
+The tethered goat is the subject of more animal welfare complaints to the SPCA and MPI than any other animal, and in many cases, it's an Angora goat or an Angora cross that is tethered.